 - Communications & Media Fellow(s): Coordinates and delivers content to PYD’s platforms.
 Develop campaign(s) and content to enhance access to mentoring.

 - Peer Mentoring & Advocacy Fellow(s): Creates a platform for ongoing dialogue on the benefits of peer mentoring, sharing best practices and supporting growth in the mentoring model.
 Creates a project around formal and/or informal advocacy.

-The selected Fellow(s) will work closely with the NDMC team in this paid, part-time Fellowship position, create a customized project with supported plan and identified outcomes, and participate in NDMC events.
-The Fellowship cohort will include a total of ten Fellows who work together on an identified project.
-Fellows will complete approximately 65 hours of a paid fellowship from September through November of 2022.
+The selected Fellow(s) will work closely with the PYD team in this paid, part-time Fellowship position, create a customized project with supported planning and identified outcomes, and participate in NDMC events.
+The selected Fellows will complete approximately 65 hours of a paid fellowship from March through June 2024.
 On average, Fellows will complete 5-6 hours/week over a 12 week period.
 Upon successful completion of the fellowship, fellows will receive a $1500 stipend.
 Past fellowship projects can be viewed on the rightside of the website and through the transition resources tab.